kdoore/CS2335-Gitbook/numbergame-refactored.md

 			break;
 		}//end of the switch statement

-	}
-	//End of update
+	}//End of update

 	/// <summary>
-	/// Called to start game,
+	/// Called once at the beginning of Gameplay,
 	/// then Called repeatedly in Gameplay when up or down arrow is selected
 	/// </summary>
 	private void NextGuess ()